 Firefighters removed a fridge freezer that had smoke issuing from it to the balcony.
 There were no reports of any injuries.

 Later that afternoon, crews returned to the property and installed specialist alarms which vibrate and flash lights when activated by smoke.

 The Brigade was called at 0221.
-Five fire engines and around 35 firefighters from Ealing, Southall, Acton and Northolt fire stations attended the scene.
+Fire engines from Ealing, Southall, Acton and Northolt fire stations attended the scene.

-The cause of the fire is believed have been caused by a faulty fridge freezer.
+The fire is believed have been caused by a faulty fridge freezer.